foliant-docs/docs/src/config.md

 then Includes must be defined before PlantUML in the list, otherwise you will get an error from PlantUML when it tries to process `<include>` tag instead of the scheme code.

-Some preprocessors are especially sensitive to their position in the preprocessor list (for example, [SuperLinks](https://foliant-docs.github.io/docs/preprocessors/superlinks/)) and there may even be situations when you will have to put the same preprocessor in the list twice.
+Some preprocessors are especially sensitive to their position in the preprocessor list (for example, <link src="preprocessors/superlinks.md" title="SuperLinks">SuperLinks</link>) and there may even be situations when you will have to put the same preprocessor in the list twice.

 **Preprocessors are applied to all files**

 Generally, preprocessors just ignore the chapters list and apply to *all Markdown files* in the src dir.
 Usually this is not an issue, but sometimes preprocessor may spend a long time on the files, which may not even get into the resulting build.

 We suggest you to keep your src dir clean and only put there files which are actually getting into the project.
-The other solution is to use [RemoveExcess](https://foliant-docs.github.io/docs/preprocessors/removeexcess/) preprocessor, which removes all Markdown files, which are not mentioned in the chapters list, from the temporary directory.
+The other solution is to use <link src="preprocessors/removeexcess.md" title="RemoveExcess">RemoveExcess</link> preprocessor, which removes all Markdown files, which are not mentioned in the chapters list, from the temporary directory.

 ### `backend_config`